-This test provides one more diagnostic tool that our neurologists at Southeast Veterinary Neurology use to determine what may be wrong with your pet.
+This test provides one more diagnostic tool that our neurologists at Southeast Veterinary Neurology (SEVN) use to determine what may be wrong with your pet.
 It can be helpful in diagnosing many neurological conditions, in cases of seizures, walking in circles, balance problems, difficulty walking and other odd behaviors.
-CSF analysis is most often used in conjunction with an MRI, as the information it gives by itself is limited, but can be extremely useful when combined with an MRI.
+CSF analysis is most often used in conjunction with magnetic resonance imaging (MRI), as the information it gives by itself is limited, but can be extremely useful when combined with an MRI.

 How is the Analysis Done?

 At SEVN, CSF is typically performed immediately after an MRI, while still under anesthesia.
 An MRI is almost always performed first, as an MRI will help determine whether a CSF analysis is necessary.
 While your pet is still under anesthesia from the MRI, he or she is positioned and the hair over the area where the CSF tap will be performed is clipped and the skin is aseptically prepared.
 Sterile gloves are worn.
 Our skilled, experienced neurologists collect CSF by inserting a needle into the subarachnoid space, allowing the fluid to drip into a sterile collection container.
 Your pet’s condition is monitored closely before, during and after the procedure.

 There are two types of spinal tap.
 One, known as a cisternal tap, is where the needle is inserted at the base of the head on the back of the neck.
 This is typically performed when the neurological problem is coming from the brain or neck.
 The second type of spinal tap, known as a lumbar tap, is performed by inserting the needle in the lower back.
 This is typically performed when the neurological problem is affecting the middle or lower back.